ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### Maybe valid game

-A **maybe valid game** is a dispute game that correctly resolved in favor of the defender.
-However, the system concedes a possibility that it's not correct, and so it's not yet ready to be used as a **valid game** by dependents.
+A **maybe valid game** is a dispute game whose validity is questionable.
+However, the game does meet certain properties that make it a candidate for eventual **valid game** status, and can be useful to dependents in its limited state.
 A maybe valid game meets the following conditions:

 - Game was created by the dispute game factory.
 - Game is not **blacklisted**.
 - Game was created while it was the respected game type.
 - Game status is not `CHALLENGER_WINS`.
 - Game `createdAt` timestamp is less than the **game retirement timestamp**.

-### Finalized game

-A finalized dispute game is a game that has been resolved in favor of either the challenger or defender.
-Furthermore, it has passed the **dispute game finality delay** and can be used by dependents.
-A finalized game meets the following
-conditions:

-- Game status is `CHALLENGER_WINS` or `DEFENDER_WINS`.
-- Game `resolvedAt` timestamp is not zero.
-- Game `resolvedAt` timestamp is more than `dispute game finality delay` seconds ago.

 ### Dispute game finality delay